xdmushui/partner-center-sdk/develop/indirect-provider-sandbox-capabilities.md

 2. Navigate to Indirect Resellers from the left menu.

-3. Click on “Add Reseller Sandbox” button.
+3. Select the **Add Reseller Sandbox** button.

 4. Fill the account enrollment form.
 It's self-explanatory but remember you are creating a Sandbox account for an Indirect Reseller.
 This account won't undergo vetting and will be activated as soon as you finish the account enrollment.

 5. Once the account is created, you will get the Global Admin credentials for the Indirect Reseller sandbox account on the portal.
 Remember to save it immediately,  otherwise, you won't be able to sign in as an Indirect Reseller Sandbox.

 6. Sign out and sign in again to Partner Center using the new credentials for Indirect Reseller Sandbox.
 Explore the capabilities you can do as an Indirect Reseller.
-Some things are :
+Some things are:

     - Manage profiles